 4.1.
-Special Regulations for all variants of the PgDip Nursing Course
+Special Regulations for the MSc Paramedic Science

-Note: The following Special Regulations apply to all variants of the PgDip Nursing course and should be read in conjunction with the Postgraduate Regulations above.
+Note: The following Special Regulations apply to the MSc Paramedic Science course and should be read in conjunction with Section 9 - Postgraduate Taught Regulations.
 The section below takes precedence over the sections above.

-- 4.1.1.1.
-The overall pass mark for a module is 50%.
+4.1.1.1.
+The overall pass mark for a module is 50% at Level 7.
 The module specification may stipulate further pass requirements, such as a minimum threshold mark for one or more assessment components.
-In addition, a student must achieve any competency threshold stipulated for each component of assessment as specified by an external professional or awarding body. - 4.1.1.2.
+In addition, a student must achieve any competency threshold stipulated for each component of assessment as specified by an external professional or awarding body.

+4.1.1.2.
 Compensated passes are not permitted.

 - 4.1.2.1.
 Resits are permitted for both Practice and Theory modules.
 Practice and Theory modules are clearly labelled within Course Handbooks and Module Study Guides. - 4.1.2.2.
-A second resit opportunity, referred to as an extraordinary attempt, may be offered to a student who has not passed a Theory module resit but has achieved at least half the pass mark and has submitted to the final assessment for the module.
-Such an extraordinary attempt is subject to availability, and may be offered on one occasion only during a student's enrolment on the course, and will apply to one module only.
+A second resit opportunity, referred to as an extraordinary attempt, may be offered to a student who has not passed a Theory module resit.
+Such an extra-ordinary attempt is subject to availability, and may be offered on one occasion only during a student's enrolment on the course, and will apply to one module only.
 This extraordinary attempt shall take place at the next appropriate resit opportunity, as determined by the University, unless specified otherwise by relevant PSRB or other external agency.
-The opportunity for an extraordinary attempt is not available for practice modules.